-Genetic testing plays a vital role in understanding developmental and genetic disorders in children.
-By analyzing DNA, these tests offer insight into potential genetic variations that may affect a child’s development or health.
-Knowing the types of genetic tests available can help parents and healthcare providers make informed decisions.
-Let’s explore some key types of genetic tests commonly used to assess and diagnose developmental and genetic disorders in children.
+Genetic testing plays a crucial role in resolving the complexities of developmental and genetic disorders in children.
+By examining DNA, these tests provide insights into genetic variations that could influence a child’s health or development.
+Being aware of the various types of genetic tests available allows parents and healthcare providers to make informed decisions.
+Let’s dive into some key genetic tests commonly used to assess and diagnose developmental and genetic disorders in children.

 What Are the Types of Genetic Tests?